Back to DWU AI Articles

 The third constraint on airline capital funding stems from competitive dynamics.
 Hub carrier airlines resist per ORD AUA capital programs that could facilitate entry by competing carriers.
 Non-occupying carriers—airlines not currently serving an airport—object to funding facilities they may never use.

-This competitive dynamic has resulted in contested negotiations at 12 of 31 large-hub airports (DWU review, 2024).
+This competitive dynamic has resulted in contested negotiations at multiple large-hub airports (based on DWU review of publicly available AUAs).
 Airlines may approve projects that benefit their competitive position while disapproving infrastructure benefiting potential entrants.
 Airports, by contrast, have incentives to expand capacity and attract new carriers to diversify revenue bases and reduce hub carrier concentration risk.

 3. Capital Review and Ratemaking Methodology Connection